pieralisi.com Listed by dragonforce Ransomware Group

 Why This Matters for You and Your Family

 When a manufacturer like Pieralisi suffers a breach, the exposed internal files can contain employee records, customer contracts, vendor details, or partner information.
-If your name, address, email, phone number, or financial details appear in any of those documents, the information is now in the hands of criminals.
+If your name, address, email, phone number, or financial details appear in any of those documents, the information may now be in the hands of criminals.
 Credential leaks from such incidents often cascade into account takeovers that affect personal email, banking, and even children’s online gaming accounts.
 Your family’s privacy is directly on the line once the data reaches dark-web marketplaces.

 The Doxxing and Identity-Chain Risk